Jump to accessibility statement Skip to content

 Train

 If you plan on using the train regularly to travel home for the weekend, you may consider investing in a railcard.
 The 16-25 Railcard, 26-30 Railcard, and Two Together Railcard offer a third off train fares across the UK, including in the north-east.
-Sunderland Station is one of the many places in Sunderland that has been recently refurbished, so it's worth a trip.
+Sunderland Station is one of the many places in Sunderland that's been recently refurbished, so it's worth a trip.

 If you don’t have a railcard, fares are often cheaper during off-peak hours, typically after 9:30am and at weekends.